muhammedmidlajpc/Blog/README.md

 cd ../frontend
 npm install
 npm start
-🔐 Authentication
-JWT authentication is used for login/signup.
-Tokens are stored using sessionStorage and attached to protected routes via HTTP headers.

-🌐 Live Demo
-If deployed, add the URL here:

-Live App

 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.